Beagle123/visualruby/vrlib/site/Quick_Start.md

 When started, it will open one of the example projects that you can play with.
 Try browsing the code using the file tree on the left, and click the "Run" button to run it.
-TO see other examples, click on the "Open Project" button, and select another exaple project.
+To see other examples, click on the "Open Project" button, and select another exaple project.

 <img src=http://visualruby.net/img/quick_open.jpg>